GoFetchDeliveries/api/endpoints/job_status_webhook.md

 ### Request data

-Supply the *job_id* and *job_status* values that will be used in the webhook URL.
-The job with the supplied id does not need to exist, and if it does, this request will not change the status of the job.
-This request will "pretend" that the status was changed by sending you a notification with the `job_status` value that you supplied.
+Supply the *job_id* and *job_status* values that will be sent to your webhook URL.
+The job does not need to exist, and if it does, this request will not change the status of the job.

 ```JSON
 {